The Transformation of Sitka Spruce stands to Continuous Cover Forestry

 Knowledge Sharing Events

-- FORTHCOMING Wilson, E. R., I. Short, Á. Ní Dhubháin and P. Purser.
+- Wilson, E. R., I. Short, Á. Ní Dhubháin and P. Purser.
 2018.
 Which tree to cut, which tree to leave?
 A qualitative analysis of foresters’ decision-making processes in continuous cover forests.
 Qualitative Research Group Seminar, Teagasc, Ashtown Research Centre, Dublin, Ireland.
 20 September 2018.

 - Wilson, E. R., I. Short, Á. Ní Dhubháin, P. Purser and J. Spazzi.
 2018.
 Tree Marker Training for Continuous Cover Forestry.
 Short Course.
 Fossyhill Forest, Co Laois, Ireland.
 20 June 2018.